MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 The use of the `Promises.all()` ensures that we don't try to add any users to a group, role or phone until we know all of the user requests have been processed.

 ###CALLOUT## //TODO Need to put this in a callout
 You might be asking yourself why we don't assign the user's to a group or role as they each individual user is created.
 The answer is that some of our APIs are geared towards bulk processing of requests.
-As you will see in later on, the group and role APIs expect assignments to be done in bulk and calling theses API is inefficient.
+As you will see in later on in the module, the group and role APIs expect assignments to be done in bulk and calling theses API with a single record is highly inefficient.

 After all of the promises in `resultPromises` has been completed we begin our work of assigning groups and roles by calling the `postUserCreation()` function.
 This function is shown below.